-A unique art movement is the minimalism art movement.
+The minimalist art movement is a unique art movement.
 I have always loved the ingenuity and yet the simplicity of minimalism art.

 Features of Minimalism Art

-Minimalism art is an art movement that emerged in the mid 20th century.
-The Minimalism art elements use a minimum of lines, shapes, and many times colors.
-The Minimalism artwork may look and feel even sparse, restricted, or empty.
+Minimalism art is an art movement that emerged in the mid-20th century.
+Minimalism art elements use minimal lines, shapes, and, often, colors.
+The Minimalism artwork may look and feel sparse, restricted, or empty.

 - Developed in the USA – Minimalism was developed in New York City in the 1960s.